q10/FBGEMM-wiki/Recent-feature-additions-and-improvements-in-FBGEMM.md

 ### Better support for recent HWs

 * **VNNI support**: A few operators were implemented to support VNNI instruction set.
 VNNI instruction set will be available in the most recent and upcoming generation of processors (e.g., Cooper Lake CPUs).
-* **AVX512 and AVX512-YMM FP16 GEMM**: We improved the performance FP16 FBGEMM on Intel Xeon Gold 6138 processor using AVX512 (the previous version was only using AVX2).
+* **AVX512 and AVX512-YMM FP16 GEMM**: We improved the performance FP16 FBGEMM on recent x86 processors using AVX512 (the previous version was only using AVX2).
 We also added an option called avx512_ymm that uses AVX512 instructions but with YMM registers (32 YMM registers are still available rather than 16 in AVX2).
 This is for Skylake Xeon-D where we can only execute 1 instruction using ZMM per cycle, while the ZMM instruction slows down clock-frequency.
 On a recommendation model using FP16 kernels, we observed an end-to-end 10% improvement in latency.

 ### Better scalability